RafaGago/mini-async-log-c/readme.md

 modifiers and signedness "specifiers" are never required.
 Which specifiers can be used on which data type is also restricted only to those that make sense.

-Malc adds two non-numeric width specifiers 'W' and 'N':
+Malc adds a non-numeric precision specifier: 'w'

-- 'W' represents the maximum digit count that the biggest/smallest value of an integer type can have.
+'w' represents the maximum digit count excluding sign that the maximum value of a given type can have.
+It is aware if the type is going to be printed in decimal, hexadecimal or octal base.

-- 'N' represents the nibble count of a data type (useful to print hex).

-On malc there are three width modifier groups [0-9], W and N. The three of them are mutually exclusive.
+On malc there are two precision modifier groups [0-9], w.
+Both of them are mutually exclusive.
 Only one of them can be specified, the result of not doing so is undefined.

 Next comes a summary of the valid modifiers for each type.